PV-Lab/chem-xrd/README.md

 ### 3.1 Dataset preprocessing (30-60 min, skippable)
 Run [Preprocess.ipynb](Preprocess.ipynb).
-The notebook demonstrates the generation of new alloyed CIF files, the application of lattice strains, and the process of dataset generation.
+The notebook shows the generation of new alloyed CIF files, the application of lattice strains, and the process of dataset generation.

 ### 3.2 Model training (2 days, skippable)
 Run [Train.ipynb](Train.ipynb).
-The notebook demonstrates model training for both single-phase and multi-phase scenarios.
+The notebook shows model training for both single-phase and multi-phase scenarios.
 In single-phase classification, the model predicts only the material ID.
 In multi-phase classification, the model predicts both the material ID(s) and the number of phases present.

 ### 3.3 Model testing (15 min)
 Run [Evaluation.ipynb](Evaluation.ipynb).
+The notebook shows single-phase and multi-phase classifications with Chem-XRD models on simulated and experimental datasets, reproducing figures in the main text.